oslokommune/okctl-upgrade/gists/bump-eks-to-1-20/README.md

 This guide describes how to upgrade EKS from 1.19 to 1.20 in an EKS cluster.

+# Upgrade Okctl environments

+Download okctl 0.0.95 and run `okctl upgrade`.

+This is required in order to make sure Loki spawns in the correct AZ.

 # Update tools

 * Download latest verison of okctl.
 Run `okctl venv` to log in to the cluster.
 This should also download latest version of tools.